 As we have to plan for a larger number of new homes in the District, the Council will need to look at larger sites.
 This includes urban extensions like Great Notley which was built in the early 2000s.

 The Local Plan is not just about new homes but must ensure that housing growth is supported by infrastructure, jobs and community facilities.
 The Council works with key stakeholders such as the NHS, education and highways authorities to ensure that vital community facilities such as schools, GP surgeries and roads and public transport links are in place to support existing residents as well as new communities.
 Open spaces and community facilities are also protected and new spaces and facilities are supported.

 An important part of the Plan is promoting economic growth and prosperity in the District.
 The Plan ensures that land is available to support new employment areas and that the right jobs can be provided in the right places for local residents.

 The Council also works with other local neighbouring authorities to ensure that any cross boundary issues are dealt with appropriately and to ensure that growth across all authorities can be delivered effectively with the necessary infrastructure improvements.

 Local Plan Updates

 - Local Plan Update No.1 June 2015

 Of the around 80 smaller '10+ dwellings' sites (under 450 homes) submitted to our call for sites - those without planning permission can be viewed:

-The work completed on the Site Allocations and Development Management Plan and the comments which have been received have been rolled forward into the new Local Plan.
-It is therefore not the intention to review in detail all the decisions relating to minor site allocations and settlement boundary changes which have been agreed by the LDF Sub Committee and Council over the last two years.
+The work completed on the Site Allocations and Development Management Plan and the comments which were received were rolled forward into the new Local Plan.
+It was therefore not the intention to review in detail all the decisions relating to minor site allocations and settlement boundary changes which have been agreed by the LDF Sub Committee and Council over the previous two years.